global-vmware/vcd_vapp_vm/README.md

 ## Virtual Application VM Terraform Module

-This Terraform module will deploy Virtual Machines into an existing Virtual Application (vApp).
-This module can be used to provsion "X" Number of Virtual Machines into Rackspace Technology SDDC Flex VCD Data Center Regions.
+This Terraform module will deploy Virtual Machines into an existing Virtual Application (vApp) that is in a VMware Cloud Director (VCD) Environment.
+This module can be used to provsion new Virtual Machines into [Rackspace Technology SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VCD Data Center Regions.

 ## Requirements